EversonVieira/BigIronApp/readme.md

 1. Ensures each part of the code does only one thing (**S** from **SOLID**).
 2. Avoids large, bloated classes and improves readability.
-3. Increases reusability you can read, process, or reuse logic independently.
+3. Increases reusability; you can read, process, or reuse logic independently.
 4. Makes scaling and refactoring much easier as the system evolves.

 ---